sujata-adhikari/Machine-Learning/README.md

 A Machine learning Project to demonstrate image Classification.

-This projects help us detect potoato disease when image of potato leave is given.
+This project helps us detect potoato disease when image of potato leave is given as input.

 ## Python libraries used